exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/04_GraphQL Query Input Types/index.md

 };
 ```

-Then the client query will look like
+Then the client query will look like:

 ```
-getUserQuery( name: "John", email: "jp@example.com")
+getUserSampleQuery(name: "John", email: "jp@example.com")
 }
    <fields to return>
 }